Introduction to Soil Types and Wine

 1. Sandy Soils

-Elegant wines with high aromatics, pale color and low tannin
+Elegant wines with high aromatics, pale color, and low tannin.

 Soil Types of Wine Sandy Soils in Colares, Portugal

-The beach-like sandy soils of Colares, Portugal have less than 30 acres of vineyards left due to suburban development.
+The beach-like sandy soils of Colares, Portugal, have less than 30 acres of vineyards left due to suburban development.

-Sandy soils are well-drained and retain heat.
-In warm climate regions, sandy soils make wines that are ‘softer’ with less color, lighter acidity and tannin.
-If you’ve ever had a wine from Swartland, South Africa and seen how pale the wines can be, this is part of the reason why.
-In cooler climate regions, sandy soils benefit vineyards by retaining heat and draining well to produce highly aromatic wines.
-A side benefit of sandy soils is their resistance to pests which could encourage more organic production in the wine region.
+Sandy soils are well-draining and retain heat.
+In warm climate regions, sandy soils make wines that are ‘softer’ with less color, lighter acidity, and tannin.
+If you’ve ever had a pale wine from Swartland, South Africa, this is part of the reason why.

 FACT: Sandy soils resist pests like the vine killer, Phylloxera.